 Extraterrestrial, is written at the easy end of the New Scientist magazine level of science writing and so will be accessible to a potentially wide readership.
 It certainly fits the bill for this site's target audience: scientists who also enjoy science fiction in their spare time, as well as SF lovers who happen to like popular science.

 However, importantly Extraterrestrial is more than the presenting of an exotic idea; it is a rallying cry against the constrained, conservative culture that permeates science.
 This is something that is very real and I too have come across quite a lot in my own career, especially over the many years I spent presenting biologists' views to policymakers.
 Policymakers want clear guidance.
 In most cases, they do not want or need significance down to the last decimal place but a workable option.
 Conversely, scientists (that aren't associated with any vested policy interest) don't like sticking their head out of the trench, don't like controversial issues, and really just want a peaceful life.
 It also manifests itself in dogmatic belief that refuses to consider the non-traditional.
 An example might be that dinosaur pigments are detectable today (3).
-Some referees refused to believe it despite the lab evidence.
-I have also personally encountered it having been told off in the early 2000s by a Government Scientific Advisor for saying that we were unlikely to keep human-induced global warming below 2°C above pre-industrial.
+Some of the original paper's referees refused to believe it despite the lab evidence.
+I have also personally encountered such myopism having been told off in the early 2000s by a Government Scientific Advisor for saying that we were unlikely to keep human-induced global warming below 2°C above pre-industrial.
 This led me to my 2009 'Climate Crunch' essay and then logging subsequent work by others that pointed to the same likelihood (including a warning by a subsequent Scientific Advisor).(4) What irony.

 I mention the above to illustrate that conservative thinking in science is not restricted to whacky astronomical ideas.
 Within astronomy, Avi Loeb provides examples.
 For instance, the idea that an easy way to detect exoplanets might be to look for signs of hot Jupiters where a massive gas giant orbits close to its star so as to induce a more noticeable wobble.
 This notion was presented in 1952 by the astronomer Otto Struve but was dismissed as it was thought that gas giants would not exist close to a hot star and form (and stay) further out.
 Only in the 21st century were hot Jupiters found to exist in work that attracted the 2019 Nobel prize for Physics.
 Yet over half a century of possible progress in this area was lost!